 Early After Surgery

-The first couple of days after surgery has traditionally been the most uncomfortable.
+The first couple of days after surgery is typically the most uncomfortable.
 However, with the use of multi-modal pain controlmulti-modal pain control around the time of surgery, patients are frequently moving out of bed earlier and managing their pain more effectively.
-After discharged from the hospital, remember to stay ahead of the pain with the judicious use of pain medicines.
+After discharged from the hospital, remember to stay ahead of the pain with ice, elevation, rest, and the judicious use of pain medicines.

 It is important to realize that many narcotics preparations contain acetaminophen, which limits the amount of medicine that can be taken safely.
 Learn more about which post-op pain medicines contain acetaminophenpost-op pain medicines contain acetaminophen.
-Many patients will continue to use narcotic pain medicines to some degree for 6-12 weeks after surgery.
+Some patients will continue to use narcotic pain medicines to some degree for 4-12 weeks after surgery.
+It is common for doctors to wean patients down in regards to the amount and frequency of narcotics over time.
+During their recovery, patients should try to gradually limit their use of narcotics to balance pain and their rehabilitation progress.

 You many also need to avoid other pain medicines such as NSAIDsNSAIDs early in the post-operative period if you are concurrently on a blood thinnerblood thinner to reduce the chance of blood clotsblood clots.